data111a/data111a/README.md

-#  Davit Kikaleishvili - Front-End Developer
+#  Davit Kikaleishvili - Fullstack Web Developer

-I am from Georgia, I am a skilled front-end developer with expertise in the following technologies
+I am from Georgia, I am a self-taught Fullstack Web developer.
+In my projects I have used :

 # Skills